Vermont workers’ compensation insurance

 The state applies a number of tests to determine whether the individual working for you is a contractor or an employee [PDF].
 A contractor could be considered an employee for workers’ comp purposes if:

-How much does workers' compensation coverage cost in Vermont?
+How much does workers' compensation insurance cost in Vermont?

-Estimated employer rates for workers’ compensation in Vermont are $1.55 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Vermont are $1.31 per $100 of covered wages [PDF].

 When an employee suffers a workplace injury or occupational disease, workers' compensation covers the cost of medical care related to the injury or illness.
 It also provides part of the wages lost while the employee is unable to work.